 Long-term opioid management clinics

 Another type of pain clinic is one that focuses primarily on prescribing opioid, or narcotic, pain medications on a long-term basis.
-The practice of long-term opioid management for chronic, non-cancer pain began in earnest about twenty years ago.
-This practice is controversial and there is by no means agreement among healthcare providers that it should be provided as commonly as it is.20, 21
+The practice of long-term opioid management for chronic, non-cancer pain began in earnest a little more than twenty years ago.
+This practice is controversial because the medications are addictive.
+There is by no means agreement among healthcare providers that it should be provided as commonly as it is.20, 21

 Advocates for long-term opioid therapies highlight the pain relieving properties of such medications, but research demonstrating their long-term effectiveness is limited.22, 23

 Chronic pain rehabilitation programs are another type of pain clinic and they focus on teaching patients how to manage pain and return to work – and to do so without the use of opioid medications.
 They have an interdisciplinary staff of psychologists, physicians, physical therapists, nurses, and oftentimes occupational therapists and vocational rehabilitation counselors.